alibrky04/Connect_4/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Bug reports and suggestions are also welcome!
+Bug reports and suggestions are also welcomed!

-**WARNING!**

-This project is still work-in-process.
-Because of this, there can be a lot of bugs or missing features!